johnalison/obsidian-notes/Journal/27 September 2024 Friday.md

 Updated Grid certificate on gitlab

+Mishsca Skool
-Lots of late night hacking... see above
+# Lots of late night hacking
+... see above